jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     use Aws\Result;
     use Aws\MockHandler;

-    // Create a mock handler.
+    // Create a mock handler
     $mock = new MockHandler();
-    // Enqueue a mock result to the handler.
+    // Enqueue a mock result to the handler
     $mock->append(new Result(['foo' => 'bar']));
-    // Create a "ListObjects" command.
+    // Create a "ListObjects" command
     $command = $s3Client->getCommand('ListObjects');
-    // Associate the mock handler with the command.
+    // Associate the mock handler with the command
     $command->getHandlerList()->setHandler($mock);
     // Executing the command will use the mock handler, which will return the
-    // mocked result object.
+    // mocked result object
     $result = $client->execute($command);

     echo $result['foo']; // Outputs 'bar'

-In addition to changing the handler used by the command, you can also inject custom middleware to the command.
+In addition to changing the handler that the command uses, you can also inject custom middleware to the command.
 The following example uses the ``tap`` middleware, which functions as an observer in the handler list.